Current Accounts Icon

 They also take a cut of each debit card payment made (called the interchange fee) and make money from fees and charges for things like overdrafts, refusing a payment due to a lack of funds in the account or using a debit card abroad, where they may charge a fee and make a profit on any currency exchange rate they offer.

-Since some banking providers are more keen to gain custom than others, there can be huge differences in the benefits versus charges on offer across the market.
-That’s why it’s always a good idea to compare deals to find the best account for you – and to review your account occasionally.
-As bank account providers change their deals quite often, usually without adjusting the deal their current customers are getting, it pays to keep a weather eye on the market.
+Banking providers are constantly battling to gain your custom, which can often lead to competitive deals with varying benefits on offer.
+That’s why it’s always a good idea to compare bank accounts to find the best one for you – and to review any accounts you already have to ensure you’re not missing out on more lucrative perks.
+As these providers regularly change their offers, usually without adjusting the deal their current customers are already getting, it pays to keep a weather eye on the market.

 How do digital only banks work?